CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_netflow_exporter.md

 ```

-All examples for the Relation To Netflow Exporter resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_to_netflow_exporter) folder.
+All examples for the Relation To NetFlow Exporter resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_to_netflow_exporter) folder.

 ## Schema ##